dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

 ## Comments

+Comments must be maintained like all other elements of code.
 Avoid unnecessary comments, such as those added out of habit or ritual.
 Forgo comments that are obvious or otherwise unhelpful.
 For example: